bterwijn/memory_graph/README.md

 ### custom copy method ###
-You can write your own custom copy function or method in case the three "copy" options don't do what you want.
+We can write our own custom copy function or method in case the three "copy" options don't do what we want.
 For example the copy() method of My_Class in the code below copies the `numbers` but shares the `letters` between the two objects.
 ```python
 import memory_graph
 import copy